MolecularAI/deep-molecular-optimization/README.md

 **1. Preprocess data**

  Encode property change, build vocabulary, and split data into train, validation and test.
 Outputs are saved in the same directory with input data path.
-We have provided the input data, and the preprocessed output data in [to be published](todo).
+We have provided the input data, and the preprocessed output data [here](https://doi.org/10.5281/zenodo.5707626).

 To preprocess the MMP dataset,
 ```